openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 So what does this have to do with the Attachmate-Novell hookup?
 It tells me that regardless of what happens at the corporate level, there is energy in our community.
-Thereâ€™s reason to believe that energy can sustain this distribution for a long time.
+There’s reason to believe that energy can sustain this distribution for a long time.
 Got any thoughts about the future of openSUSE, and other community distributions with a major corporate sponsor?
 Add a comment here.</blockquote>